A frozen industrial complex of rust-orange towers, lit by hearth-fire, fading into falling snow

 Five named figures anchor the world.
 Each holds a fragment of the truth — and a different reaction to the Wrought who walk among them.

-A bearded man in goggles and a fur coat holds a glowing orange potion bottle in falling snow
+A bearded man in goggles holds a glowing orange potion in one hand and a pistol in the other, against a snowbound industrial wasteland

 CHARACTER · 01